 “Water is fluid, soft, and yielding.
 But water will wear away rock, which is rigid and cannot yield.
 As a rule, whatever is fluid, soft, and yielding will overcome whatever is rigid and hard.
 This is another paradox: what is soft is strong.” – Lao Tzu In the multi-million dollar world of commercial construction, advancements […]

 What options do you have for waterproofing heritage (or any old wooden) structures?
 Several years back, fire services were called to a fire at a historic homestead in Hawkes Bay.
 What they found when they got there was a bonfire as the tinder-dry dwelling burned out of control.
 And a roofing contractor sitting on the […]

-Kate Sheppard Building One of the buildings identified by Wellington City Council as being at earthquake risk because it was built before 1976 when the first modern earthquake standard was introduced (NZS 1976), was this Grade II listed building in Kate Sheppard Place, Thornton.
-Having been completely refurbished and seismically strengthened, the building now has […]
+Kate Sheppard Building Refurbishment One of the buildings identified by Wellington City Council as being at earthquake risk because it was built before 1976 when the first modern earthquake standard was introduced (NZS 1976), was this Grade II listed building in Kate Sheppard Place, Thornton.
+Having been completely refurbished and seismically strengthened, the building now […]

 The ‘green-minded’ multi-storey car park for Marks & Spencer, Cheshire Oaks, was submitted to the awards by Jeff Jones, business development manager of Radflex Contact Services.
 This project received a BREEAM excellent rating for its construction and is considered Marks & Spencer’s biggest greenest branch.
 It is to date the largest store with green credentials […]

 When Murrays Bay Sailing Club put their washing area above their boat storage, they needed a long lasting waterproofing system to insure the integrity of their building.
 Check out the video we made of the project.